-(a) Effective July 1, 2021, an employee shall be paid a shift premium of one dollar and five cents (\$1.05) per hour for each hour worked between the hours of 1500 and 0700 hours.
+(a) Effective July 1, 2021, an employee shall be paid a shift premium of one dollar and five cents (\$1.05) per hour for each hour worked between the hours of the evening and night shifts - not to exceed a 16-hour time period.

-Effective July 1, 2022, an employee shall be paid a shift premium of one dollar and fifteen cents (\$1.15) per hour for each hour worked between the hours of 1500 and 0700 hours.
+Effective July 1, 2022, an employee shall be paid a shift premium of one dollar and fifteen cents (\$1.15) per hour for each hour worked between the hours of the evening and night shifts - not to exceed a 16-hour time period.

-Effective July 1, 2023, an employee shall be paid a shift premium of one dollar and twenty cents (\$1.20) per hour for each hour worked between the hours of time period as per existing agreement unless amended in local negotiations - not to exceed a 16-hour time period.
+Effective July 1, 2023, an employee shall be paid a shift premium of one dollar and twenty cents (\$1.20) per hour for each hour worked between the hours of the evening and night shifts - not to exceed a 16-hour time period.